 Russia is well-versed in using disinformation as a strategic tool.
 The Kremlin may attempt to erode public confidence in the transition to European energy networks by spreading false narratives.

 Moscow could amplify claims that the move will lead to rising energy costs, grid instability, or supply shortages.
 In the past, Russian state media have promoted misinformation to influence public opinion in the Baltic states, particularly among Russian-speaking minorities.
+Lithuania’s State Security Department warned ahead of the disconnection that Russia would likely take active measures to discredit the decision and attempt to influence public opinion regarding Baltic energy stability.
 Baltic governments are investing in media literacy programs and enhancing cooperation with Western fact-checking organizations to counter this.

+Defending against cyber threats.
 NATO and the EU are working with Baltic nations to strengthen cybersecurity.
-Investments in digital resilience and rapid response capabilities are crucial to deter cyberattacks.
+Investments in digital resilience, rapid response capabilities, and the deployment of synchronous condensers and battery storage systems are crucial to maintaining grid stability against both technical faults and deliberate attacks.

+Monitoring Russian retaliation.
 Moscow may respond with economic pressure, cyber warfare, or hybrid tactics.
-Continuous intelligence sharing and diplomatic coordination are essential to counter potential threats.
+Russia’s Kaliningrad exclave, now isolated from the mainland grid and dependent on local generation, could become a pressure point if Moscow frames its energy difficulties as a pretext for regional escalation.
+Continuous intelligence sharing and diplomatic coordination across NATO’s eastern flank remain essential to counter potential threats.